hanspoo/todo-react-native/README.md

 yarn install
 yarn start

-To actually see something you will need and device or an emulator configurated, you can start installing genymotion.
+To actually see something you will need to configure a device or an emulator, genymotion is cool to start with.

 I have more info in configuring the environment in http://www.welinux.cl/wordpress/react-native-on-ubuntu/